advaitpavuluri/advaitpavuluri/README.md

     this.aboutMe =
         "I'm a sophomore undergrad at Rensselaer Polytechnic Institute.
-I'm a coder in the Rensselaer Center " + "for Open Source (RCOS) and also work in Dr. Uzma Mushtaque's lab, where I'm currently developing " + "and analyzing ML models for online recommender systems."
+I'm a coder in the Rensselaer Center " + "for Open Source (RCOS) and also work in Dr. Uzma Mushtaque's lab, where I'm currently developing " + "and analyzing ML models for online recommender systems.";
 }
 ```